-Looking to generate plenty of cash back with your next credit card?
+Are you looking to generate plenty of cash back with your next credit card?
 The U.S. Bank Cash+® Visa Signature® Card could be the right choice.

 This card offers a generous rewards structure of 5 percent cash back on purchases you make in two spending categories of your choice (up to $2,000 in combined purchases per quarter, then 1 percent), meaning you can tailor your cash back bonuses to your spending habits.
 If you’re always looking for the latest electronic gadgets, you can select cash back for purchases made at electronics stores, for example.
 Ready to furnish your apartment or home?
-You can instead select furniture stores to earn heightened cash back rewards.
+You can instead select furniture stores to earn high cash back rewards.

 If you use this cash back credit card wisely, you could generate plenty of cash on the purchases you’re most likely to make.

-- Spending limits: The chance of earning 5 percent cash back on some purchases is nice, but you’re limited to just $2,000 worth of combined purchases in these categories each quarter.
+Spending limits: The chance of earning 5 percent cash back on some purchases is nice, but you’re limited to just $2,000 worth of combined purchases in these categories each quarter.
 If you’re a frequent shopper, it could be easy to hit that limit each quarter.

-- Not many perks: The Cash+ Visa Signature doesn’t come with many additional perks.
+Not many perks: The Cash+ Visa Signature doesn’t come with many additional perks.
 The benefits pretty much end with the welcome bonus.

 If you spend $1,000 in eligible purchases with your U.S. Bank Cash+ Visa Signature in the first 120 days of opening your account, you’ll earn a $200 rewards bonus.
 This might not be the most generous welcome reward, but it is an easy one to attain; spending $1,000 in three months is not a particularly challenging hurdle.